-This evening, you could head to Bourbon Street with your travelling companions to enjoy a drink and a meal and soak up the lively atmosphere of this iconic street, where music spills from every doorway.
+This evening, why not head to Bourbon Street with your travelling companions to enjoy a drink and a meal and soak up the lively atmosphere of this iconic street, where music spills from every doorway.

 Alternatively, if you want to enjoy a real southern experience, why not join our optional excursion.
-You'll board an authentic paddle steamer and cruise along the Mississippi River as you enjoy dinner accompanied by live jazz music.
+You'll board an authentic paddle steamer and cruise along the Mississippi River.

-We'll discover even more of New Orleans on an included sightseeing tour this morning.
+This morning we'll discover even more of New Orleans on an included sightseeing tour.

 The rest of the day is free for you to spend as you wish.
 Why not join one of our optional excursions.
 You can explore Louisiana's swamps and visit a plantation.

 Before leaving New Orleans we'll head to a courtyard in the French Quarter and enjoy brunch as jazz musicians play.